kitttn/temptest/Firmware-Build.md

 ````
 Note: The above instructions assume that /usr/local exists on your system, and is referenced by the system path and by the dynamic linker configuration database.

-Now you're ready to build firmware for the APBridge 1 and APBridge 2 chips on the BDB 1B!
+Now you're ready to build firmware for the APBridge 1 and APBridge 2 chips on the BDB1B!

 First, cd into the nuttx subdirectory of your working directory
 ````